solidusjs/solidus/README.md

 **Page configuration** is done with a JSON object nested within a Handlebars comment at the top of a page view.
 This object can contain the following:

 - **title** - The title of the page.
 This is generally used to populate the `<title>` tag.
 - **resources** - An object of resources the page will use.
-The key is the name of the resource, and the value is the URL.
+The key is the name of the resource, and the value is the URL or resource options object.
 - **preprocessor** - The path to the preprocessor to use for this page.
 Relative to the preprocessors directory.
 - **layout** - The path to the layout to use for this page.
 Overrides automatically defined local layouts.